Getting Started with USB on SAM MCUs Using MPLAB® Harmony v3: Step 1

 Note: You can select the Device Family or enter a partial device name to filter the list in Target Device to make it easier to locate the desired device.

-• After selecting the target device, click Finish to launch MHC.
+• After selecting the target device, click Finish to launch MCC.

 Figure 7: Configuration Settings

-Note: The New Project Wizard opens the MPLAB Harmony Configurator automatically for a 32-bit MPLAB Harmony 3 Project.
+Note: The New Project Wizard opens the MCC automatically for a 32-bit MCC Harmony 3 Project.

-Set the created project as the main project if you have multiple projects open.
+Set the created project as the main project.
+If you have multiple projects open, Right click on the project name, getting_started_drivers_middleware_same70_xplained, and click on Set as Main Project.

 Figure 9: Set as Main Project